-Proving your organization’s credibility in a grant proposal
+Proving your nonprofit’s qualifications in a grant

 - Information about past accomplishments, awards, and milestones